larchman01/monitor-2/README.md

 # Monitor

-User interface for game server and vizaulization of the game state.
-Developed for the robotics competition Robo liga FRI.
+A user interface for [game server](https://github.com/RoboLiga/igralni-streznik) and visualization of the game state.
+Developed for the robotics competition [Robo liga FRI](https://fri.uni-lj.si/sl/robo-liga-fri).

 ## Setup